For many years, Germany has been one of the most popular expat destinations in Europe, but living in Germany also comes with its challenges.

 + PRO: High standard of healthcare

-The healthcare system in Germany is highly modern and well developed.
-Most hospital workers can speak English, so expats won’t experience a language barrier.
+The healthcare system in Germany is highly modern and well-developed.
+Most hospital workers can speak English, so you won’t experience language barriers.
 Hospital staff, in general, tend to be friendly and efficient, and hospitals are equipped with state-of-the-art technology.

 - CON: Public health insurance can be slow

-At times, the government can take a long time to pay medical providers.
-This can then lead to making an appointment or finding a new doctor with state insurance a challenge.
-There's a noticeable difference between how those with private medical insurance are treated in comparison to people on public insurance.
+Sometimes, the government can take a long time to pay medical providers.
+This can make setting an appointment or finding a new doctor with state insurance challenging.
+There’s a noticeable difference between how those with private medical insurance are treated compared to people on public insurance.

 Getting around in Germany